SonarSonic/DrawingBotV3/docs/source/pfms.rst

 - **Ring Spacing**: the distance between each generated ring
 - **Amplitude**: the scale of the oscillations
 - **Density**: *may change* a large density will result in less lines / brightness samples
+- **Ignore White**: When enabled the spiral won't be drawn over areas which are white in the reference image.

 ------